 Annual O&M Cost

-Alternative 2A/B includes source controls, institutional controls, and long-term monitoring (LTM), along with groundwater extraction from the shallow aquifer to provide hydraulic containment of the contaminated groundwater to prevent further downgradient migration of site COCs.
+Alternative 2A/B includes source controls, institutional controls, and long-term monitoring, along with groundwater extraction from the shallow aquifer to provide hydraulic containment of the contaminated groundwater to prevent downgradient migration off the FMC site of site constituents of concern (COCs).